 I won’t do any bench tests on motors in this article.
 The reason is that others in the community, particular QuadMcFly’s miniquadtestbench site have already done such a good job at this that I would not be able to add anything of value.
 That being said, I do want to provide a list of known good motor manufacturers that will get you started.
 The prices listed here are per motor.

 Brother Hobby has been putting out some stellar motors for a couple of years now, starting with the Tornado series and continuing with the “Returner” series.
-The Returner R4 maximizes thrust for a high-end price while the R2 is a great mid-range motor coming in at $15 and a little less weight.
+The Returner R4 maximizes power for a high-end price while the R2 is a great mid-range motor coming in at $15 and a little less weight.

 Cobra Champion – $19

 Once upon a time, Cobra produced the gold standard for miniquad motors until EMax came out of left field with the amazing RS2205 “red bottom” motors.
 Cobra went out of style when matched up with the newer N52 arcmagnet equipped line of motors but has since come back with the “Champion” line.
 One thing we like about Cobra motors is that they have long been known for great customer service.